harveylx/OFGB/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request or open an issue.
+If you have suggestions or improvements, feel free to submit a pull request or open an issue!